 The on-call system has been set up to manage instances of very poor/disruptive behaviour in the classroom.
-The system should only be used as a last resort following exhaustive attempts by the Faculty to address the misbehaviour.

 The Head of Faculty will always try to de-escalate behaviour.
 Usually the Head of Faculty will become involved because a colleague within the Faculty has referred a student at Stage 4.
-Faculties should have their own internal arrangements when a Head of Faculty is not available e.g. use of a senior colleague in a Faculty.
+Faculties should have their own internal arrangements for 'parking' a student in another classroom when a Head of Faculty is not available e.g. use of a senior colleague in a Faculty.

 Where a Head of Faculty or nominated Faculty member is not able to resolve a situation, the Head of Faculty should use the 'on-call' system.
-The Head of Faculty should contact the Behaviour Support Manager who will radio the on-call SLT member.
+Radios are positioned around school for this purpose.

-The SLT member will always remove the student from the Head of Faculty and take the student to referral.
-A decision will then be taken by the SLT member whether to sanction an immediate 6-lesson referral.
-In this case, a referral room contract will be completed.
+The SLT member will always remove the student from the Head of Faculty and take the student to an isolation space or inclusion room.
+If the student is on the SEND register there will be an option for that space to be SEND based, as a reasonable adjustment.
+A decision will then be taken by the SLT member on the appropriate sanction.
 Where appropriate, and at the discretion of the SLT member, the students may be given a 'cool off' period (usually until and to include the next break or lunchtime).
 After this period, they may be allowed back into normal lessons.
-However, the student will also complete a one-hour centralised detention after school.
+However, the student who has attracted the SLT intervention must complete a 40-minute centralised detention after school.

-If the student does not 'cool off' in referral, the length of time in referral will be extended to make up 6 lessons.
+If the student does not 'cool off', the length of time in internal isolation or in the inclusion room will be extended to make up 6 lessons.

-If the student refuses to complete a centralised detention the sanction will be a full day internal exclusion.
+If the student refuses to complete a centralised detention the sanction will be a full day in isolation or in the inclusion room.

-There will be some situations where referral is not appropriate because of the severity of behaviour.
-In these situations, it will be the judgement of the Headteacher as to whether a fixed-term external exclusion or partnership host is appropriate.
+There will be some situations where internal isolation is not appropriate because of the severity of behaviour.
+In these situations, it will be the judgement of the Headteacher as to whether a suspension, or partnership host or exclusion is appropriate.